csaid/csaid.github.io/_posts/2013-08-19-which-famous-economist.markdown

 **Q.** Why is the economist closest to me on the graph different from the economist who actually is closest to me, according to the text below the graph?

-**A.** Each economist can be thought of as a point in a massive 105 dimensional space, and unfortunately it’s only possible to display 2 dimensions.
-While you may appear close to an economist on those 2 dimensions, you may be far apart on the 103 other dimensions that you can’t see.
+**A.** Each economist can be thought of as a point in a 30 dimensional space, where each dimension corresponds to a question, and unfortunately it’s only possible to display 2 dimensions.
+While you may appear close to an economist on those 2 dimensions, you may be far apart on the 28 other dimensions that you can’t see.

 **Q.** I don’t have the expertise to answer some of these questions.
 Should I leave them blank or should I click “Neutral”?